christophvoe/Sweet_Dreams_Ahead_Data_Archive/README.md

 *Background and Aims:*

 Continuous glucose monitoring (CGM) is known to prevent adverse events such as nocturnal hypoglycemia (NH) in diabetes patients.
 However, due to its high cost, it is not feasible to provide CGM for the majority of Type 2 diabetes (T2D) patients, which implies a need for additional features to CGM that can help predict NH.
 While lifestyle factors such as diet and activity level are known to be related to T2D prevalence, the extent to which these factors can accurately predict NH has not yet been explored.
 To address this gap, this study developed predictive models for NH in T2D patients and compared the predictive performance of two feature conditions: one with CGM features included (Full data condition) and one without (Lifestyle condition).

-For more information see the final [report](https://github.com/christophvoe/Sweet_Dreams_Ahead_Master_thesis_Code_ONLY/blob/main/Report/Sweet_Dreams_Ahead__Machine_Learning_Models_for_Accurate_Nocturnal_Hypoglycemia_Prediction_in_Diabetes_Type_2_Patients.pdf).

 ---
 *Study Information:*